 The community bank leverage ratio removes the requirement for qualifying banking organizations to calculate and report risk-based capital but rather only requires a Tier 1 to average assets (leverage) ratio.
 Qualifying banking organizations that elect to use the community bank leverage ratio framework and that maintain a leverage ratio of greater than required minimums will be considered to have satisfied the generally applicable risk based and leverage capital requirements in the agencies' capital rules (generally applicable rule) and, if applicable, will be considered to have met the well capitalized ratio requirements for purposes of section 38 of the Federal Deposit Insurance Act.
-Under the interim final rules the community bank leverage ratio minimum requirement is 8.5% for calendar year 2021 and 9% for calendar year 2022 and beyond.
-The interim rule allows for a two-quarter grace period to correct a ratio that falls below the required amount, provided that the bank maintains a leverage ratio of 7.5% for calendar year 2021 and 8% for calendar year 2022 and beyond.
+Under the interim final rules the community bank leverage ratio minimum requirement is 8% as of December 31, 2020, 8.5% for calendar year 2021, and 9% for calendar year 2022 and beyond.
+The interim rule allows for a two-quarter grace period to correct a ratio that falls below the required amount, provided that the bank maintains a leverage ratio of 7% as of December 31, 2020, 7.5% for calendar year 2021, and 8% for calendar year 2022 and beyond.

-Under the final rule, an eligible banking organization can opt out of the CBLR framework and revert back to the riskweighting framework without restriction.
-As of December 31, 2022 and 2021, the Bank was a qualifying community banking organization as defined by the federal banking agencies and adopted to measure capital adequacy under the CBLR framework.
+Under the final rule, an eligible banking organization can opt out of the CBLR framework and revert back to the risk-weighting framework without restriction.
+As of December 31, 2021 and 2020, the Bank was a qualifying community banking organization as defined by the federal banking agencies and adopted to measure capital adequacy under the CBLR framework.